 Canada is among the first places where many countries look to send their goods.
 While the country is self-sufficient in many things, there are numerous items that Canada tends to source from other countries.
 In this piece, we will talk about various countries exporting their various goods to Canadian markets, along with various compliance requirements, documentation and much more.

-Sourcing Products to Canada and the USMCA
+Sourcing Parts to Canada

 The United States Mexico Canada Agreement, which is also known as the USMCA replaced NAFTA during 2020.
-According to this agreement, companies that were utilizing the perks offered by NAFTA for sourcing goods to Canada should review what they are exporting to ensure they qualify the USMCA’s terms.
+According to this agreement, companies that were utilizing the perks offered by NAFTA for sourcing industrial parts to Canada should review what they are exporting to ensure they qualify the USMCA’s terms.
 While there weren’t massive changes to many products, certain Canada based industries, such as agriculture, went through massive changes.

 The USMCA balances and modernizes the trade relations of the United States with Mexico and Canada while minimizing outsourcing incentives by offering environmental and labor protections, changed investment provisions, and a brand-new rule of origin.
 This agreement also proposed environmental and labor obligation, ensuring they are enforced properly.